Why Don’t Las Vegas Homes Have Basements? ( 3 Reasons )

 Flooding in Las Vegas

-Adding to the soil issues, Las Vegas has a problem with flash flooding between July and September.
-Las Vegas may be dry most of the year, but it does sometimes have severe on-going thunderstorms that pose a significant flooding threat.
+Adding to the ground issues, Las Vegas has a problem with flash flooding between July and September.
+Vegas may be dry most of the year, but it sometimes has experiences severe thunderstorms that pose a significant threat.

-The steep mountainous terrain surrounding the valley, along with the fact that the ground is so dry for a large part of the year, creates the perfect conditions for flash floods.
-A lot of rain in a short period of time and nowhere for it to go creates a flooding situation that would not be conducive to having a basement.
+The steep mountainous terrain surrounding the valley and the fact that the ground is so dry for a large part of the year create the perfect conditions for flash floods.
+A lot of rain in a short period and nowhere for it to go creates a situation that would not be conducive to having a basement.

-Fortunately, Las Vegas residents don’t have to worry about natural disasters such as tornados and hurricanes, where having a basement would be beneficial.
+Fortunately, Las Vegas residents don’t have to worry about natural disasters such as tornados and hurricanes, where having a basement would be a benefit.

 Instead, the biggest natural threat is occasional flooding, so having a basement here would be detrimental to a home’s well-being.
-Having a part of your home underground during a flash flood would be a huge liability for homeowners.
-Most homes in Las Vegas are in the floodplain, and a basement can turn into a considerable burden quickly if flooded.
+Having a part of a house underground during a flooding event would be a huge liability for homeowners.

-Basements that flood become a breeding ground for mold, and since they are underground, it is impossible to waterproof them.
-You can hire a service to help remove water if a flood occurs, but a flood could still cause considerable damage to property and possessions.
+Flooded basements become a breeding ground for mold, and since they are underground, it is impossible to fully waterproof them.
+You can hire a service to help remove water if an overflow occurs, but a storm could still cause considerable damage to property and possessions.

-21 Shockingly Fun Facts About Las Vegas You probably don’t know – Read here
+21 Shockingly Fun Facts About Sin City You probably don’t know – Read here

 Basements Aren’t Needed in Las Vegas for a Strong Foundation

-In the eastern and northern United States, basements were born out of the necessity to provide a home with a strong foundation.
-Since the weather fluctuates so often in some areas, so does the soil, and that constant shifting would require a deeper foundation.
-To make the most out of the dig, builders would dig the few extra feet needed to turn it into an ample storage space or spare room.
+Basements in the eastern and northern United States were born out of the necessity to provide a home with a strong foundation.
+Since the weather fluctuates so often in some areas, so does the ground, and that constant shifting would require a deeper footing.

-There are some areas in Las Vegas with the type of expansive soil that would benefit from having a deeper foundation and basement.
-The only problem is whether or not the home is in an area prone to flooding.
+There are some areas in Las Vegas with the type of ground that would benefit from having a deeper footing.
+The only problem is whether or not the residence is in an area prone to flooding.

-Houses in Las Vegas don’t have basements because they aren’t the norm.
-The soil and flooding conditions of the city aside, the trend of building basements never took off in Las Vegas as it did in other areas of the United States.
+Houses in Las Vegas don’t have cellars because they aren’t the norm.
+The ground and monsoon conditions of the city aside, the trend of building basements never took off in the West as it did in other areas of the United States.

 What about In-ground Swimming Pools?

-Our home’s pool, along with many pools in Las Vegas, is only six feet deep.
-According to our realtor, when we bought the house, the caliche layer makes it too expensive to dig more than six feet down, and digging deeper increases difficulty so much so that most pools in the area are not particularly deep.
+Our house’s pool, along with many pools in Las Vegas, is only six feet deep at its deepest point.
+According to our realtor, when we bought the house, the caliche layer made it too expensive to go down more than six feet, and going deeper increases difficulty and cost so much that most pools in the area are not particularly deep.

 What Does All This Mean?

-Most homes in Las Vegas don’t have basements because the rocky soil makes it too difficult to dig, and the foundation of the home doesn’t require it for support.
-Since they aren’t very common home additions in this area, it is hard to find skilled contractors willing to design a home with one.
+Most houses in Las Vegas don’t have basements because the rocky earth makes it too difficult to dig, and the home’s footing doesn’t require it for support.
+Since they aren’t very common house additions in this area, it is hard to find skilled contractors willing to design a residence with one.

 Related Question About Basements in the West